coatespt/cursor-twitter/SESSION_NOTES.md

 # Session Notes

+# Verification
+The Whitney Stuff Seems to Start Around Here. gnip.csv_1329008058666_1329008358666.csv:168498929640550400,Sun Feb 12 00:57:30
 # TTD

+- Make a big list of all the useless busy words that come up.
+Ensure that the checker works efficiently.
+If it's just hundreds or a few thousand, a set is probably fine.
+If it gets much bigger, a Bloom filter might be good.

 ## Tuning

 - Poor busy word detection.
 	- Increasing the number of frequency classes.
 Say to 20 or 25.
 		- I upped it from 10 to 24 and it seems to be better.
 		- More experimentation is in order
-		- Who knows, maybe more?
-But you start to get too many busy words, so it probably interacts with the Z scores.
+		- More threads?
+More threads might allow higher minimum Z scores.

 - Current clustering is graph-based Louvain/modularity.
-  - Add k-means based on the busy words alone.
+	- Seems to works OK
-	- k-means didn't see to work very well.
+	- Added k-means but it didn't seem to work very well.
 		- Still worth fiddling with to see if it's just a tuning problem.
+		- K-means worked well enough on the Java version
+		- Disadvantage is, you need a guess for K and the number of clusters at a given moment seems to vary a lot.
 	- Couldn't find a good k-means library that worked so Cursor wrote the routine.